bibak453/py_heart/README.md

 2. We load the first character with first parameter as position and second and third to compute the filename.
 3. We load the second character with forth parameter as position and fifth and sixth to compute the filename.
 4. We load the third character with seventh parameter as position and eight and ninth to compute the filename.
+5. All the loading should be done one after another. #TODO: Check
 5. We show the nvl window.

-This also is a long command, but let's break it down:

-# Handling "LoadBG" and "LoadBg2"
+"LoadBG" and "LoadBg2"

 ```c
 void